About Your Visit

 - Photography is not permitted during services at any time.

-- Photography is permitted during sightseeing hours (usually 8.30am-4.30pm), Monday to Saturday, and in a restricted area at the West End of the Cathedral on Sundays.
+- Photography is permitted during sightseeing hours (usually 8.30am-4.15pm), Monday to Saturday.
+There is no photography permitted on Sundays.

 - Video and recording of moving images are not permitted.